This is how I travel and live with only 11 pounds (5 kgs).

 My main bag is a Pacsafe Slingsafe 300Gii.
 It measures about 15.7 x 11.2 x 5.1 inches and is about 12.3 Liters.
 I love the sleek minimilist design and the anti-theft features.
 It's super lightweight, water resistant, and strong, built with slash-proof steel cables woven in.
 It has RIFD blocking pockets and you can lock the zippers so pickpockets can't get in.

 When I don't want to carry the bag, I use a Pacsafe Slingsafe 75Gii.
 It's tiny, light, minimal and holds a ton.
-I keep important daily stuff, sunglasses, my phone and always have room for more.
+I keep daily stuff, sunglasses, my phone and always have room for more.
 The zipper locks, the slash-proof strap is re-inforced with steel, and you can also lock it to furniture for safety.

 To keep organized, I like Lewis N. Clark Storage Cubes because they are ultra light, breathable, and expandable, which makes them very easy to pack a lot into and then compress.
 I carry two: one for clean clothes and dirty clothes.

-How to pack a storage cube: Expand the bag to full size, roll clothes, pack them in tight, zip the top closed, then use second compression zipper to condense it down.
+How to pack a storage cube: Expand to full size, roll clothes, pack them in tight, zip the top closed, then use second compression zipper to condense it down.
 It lessens the height by half!

 4 pounds: Gadgets

 Less than 1 pound is my unlocked iPhone 6.
 My newest acquisition that I'm falling fast for.
 With all the beauty and ease of Apple, it automatically and wirelessly syncs all photos and videos it takes from it's fantastic 8 megapixel camera to the cloud and all other Apple devices.
-I really love cloud simplicity.
-Throw in a global SIM card and you're good to go!
+I love cloud simplicity.
+Throw in a global SIM and you're good to go!

 About a pound is my iPad mini.
 I love this little machine because you can do everything with it.
 It's small, light and great for entertainment.
 I love it for reading books, listening to music and podcasts, and watching tv and movies while traveling.
 Yes, l do worship at the cult of Mac...
 Join me...